 Another super cool benefit is that ginger may reduce blood sugars.
 WHAT???
 I’ll take that!
 And ladies – it can also reduce PMS pains.

-Lastly, ginger just might lower cholesterol levels, help prevent against cancer and Alzheimer’s disease AND help fight infections.
+Lastly, ginger just might lower cholesterol levels, help prevent some cancers and Alzheimer’s disease AND help fight infections.
 The infection part I’m especially interested in.

 A lot of overlapping properties with curcumin, don’t ya think?